pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/05_Index_Service/05_Data_Architecture_and_Indexing_Process.md

 ### Console Commands for Optimized Architecture

 For updating data in index following commands are available.
-See `--help` details.
 - For process the preparation queue and update Pimcore objects to the index store table, use following command.
 **This command should be executed periodically (e.g. all 10 minutes).**